logo image

 Ben Brookes

-Ben's leadership role covers all areas of the market, from implementation and technical consulting to on-board and deploy RMS solutions, to process and workflow engagements that help drive the significant business benefits that flow from a robust view of risk, and through to the quantification of risk to support risk transfer, including innovative forms of risk packaging.
+Ben's leadership role covers all areas of the market, from implementation and technical consulting to on-board and deploy Moody's solutions, to process and workflow engagements that help drive the significant business benefits that flow from a robust view of risk, and through to the quantification of risk to support risk transfer, including innovative forms of risk packaging.

 cta image